 Depth with Subjects at Different Distances

-Use the Hyperfocal distance to get a wide Depth of Field.
+Use the hyperfocal distance to get a wide Depth of Field.
 It will ensure that the subjects in foreground, middleground, and background are in focus.

-30. Depict Motion of Subjects
+30. Depicting Motion of Subjects

 Motion Blur to Depict Motion in the Scene